Academic Year 2023-2024

 RAs serve as a role model for all students: understand, enforce, and abide by policies.

-RAs must assist in the development of a community with their residents by developing relationships with residents, holding community meetings, and fulfilling the programing model and/or curriculum.
+RAs must assist in the development of a community with their residents by developing relationships with residents, holding community meetings, and fulfilling the programming model and/or curriculum.

 RAs refer students to appropriate College resources and report emergencies to on-call staff when necessary.
 RAs are expected to maintain regular visibility in their residence halls.

-RAs expected to be capable of and responsible for responding to emergency or crisis situations including participation in the Disaster Assistance Response Team (DART) initiative
+RAs expected to be capable of and responsible for responding to emergency or crisis situations including evacuation drill and assisting with students in need.

 Confidentiality and Required Reporting